Canvas

 By sides: Snaps to the nearest supported aspect ratio.

-Generate and Remix: Places all four images on the canvas, each in its own image frame.
+Generate and Remix: All four images are placed separately on the canvas, each in its own image frame.

-Magic Fill and Extend: Places one selected image on the canvas, maintaining the size and position of the generation window used.
+Magic Fill and Extend: These tools place one selected image on the canvas, maintaining the size and position of the generation window used.

 1. Make sure the Select tool is active in the left-side panel.

-2. Click on the desired image frame to display a menu below it.
+2. Click on the desired image frame to display a the image panel below it.

 3. Use the arrows in the menu to scroll through the four generated images.